roth-michael/FoundryVTT-RestRecovery/docs/item-recognition-settings.md

 This configures what a druid's Natural Recovery feature is called in your game.

+## Natural Recovery Activity name

+This configures what a druid's Natural Recovery activity is called in your game.

 ## Song of Rest name

 This configures what a bard's Song of Rest feature is called in your game.